MouhaDiouf/asteroids/README.md

  - git clone https://github.com/MouhaDiouf/asteroids

  ### Run the project
- - to install the dependencies run the command : npm install
+ - To install the dependencies run the command : npm install
+ - Register your Api Key by signing up on the <a href="https://api.nasa.gov/">API platform</a>.
+Then save that key into an .env file.
+Call it REACT_API_KEY.
- - after installation, run the command: npm start
+  - After installation, run the command: npm start

 ## Description

 This app communicates with the Nasa API to display asteroids based on their IDs or date.
 It uses React on the front-end and Firebase on the backend.

-The user can create an account, browse through a list of asteroids and add or remove asteroids from its favorites.
+The user can create an account, browse through a list of asteroids, and add or remove asteroids from its favorites.
 The user can also have access to its favorite asteroids anytime he logs in.

 ## Developed by